cwood12/oldwebsite/_pages/cv.md

   * University of Notre Dame, South Bend, IN, USA
   * Serving as the astronomy group representative in the physics graduate student organization, acting as a bridge between graduate students and the department and planning events.

+* September 2019-present: Association for Women in Science Department Representative
+  * University of Notre Dame, South Bend, IN, USA
+  * Serving as the physics department representative in the University of Notre Dame chapter for the Association for Women in Science, helping plan and promote local events that support women in all STEM fields.

+* November 2019: Mercury Transit Viewing
+  * University of Notre Dame, South Bend, IN, USA
+  * Coordinated use of telescopes for viewing the Mercury transit for Notre Dame students.
+Event ended up cancelled due to weather.

+* July 2019: Apollo 11 50th Anniversary Celebration
+  * Bittersweet Elementary School, Mishawaka, IN, USA
+  * Set up telescopes for solar observing and answered space-related questions for a large public event.

+* July 2019: Art-2-Science
+  * University of Notre Dame, South Bend, IN, USA
+  * Taught elementary and middle school students about sound through arts & crafts activities.

 * February 2019: Science Alive
   * University of Notre Dame, South Bend, IN, USA
   * Taught children and adults about spectroscopy and the elements using diffraction grating glasses and several glass tubes.